 Sean: Indianapolis Latin course instructor

-...and a math minor.
+...graduated magna cum laude from Cornell University with a BS in engineering physics, and a math minor.
 I have been tutoring for more than 6 years.
 For 2.5 years, I taught math to Cornell Engineering undergraduates, and I looked forward to it every week!
 On 51Թ, I tutor up to college level mathematics and physics, test prep (including AP courses, and SAT reading/writing).
-Explaining difficult math and science concepts in plain English is my forte.
-I love teaching and will be glad to help anyone become an...
+Explaining difficult math and science concepts in plain English is my...

 Education & Certification